 Unlike the cape cobra, the rinkhals is generally much darker underneath and in the Western and Eastern Cape and Kwa-zulu Natal provinces it is usually strongly banded.

-If the rinkhals is not standing its ground one might mistake the bands and stocky build of this snake for that of a puff adder, although the bands do not form the same chevron-like pattern.
+If this snake is not standing its ground one might mistake the bands and stocky build of this snake for that of a puff adder, although the bands do not form the same chevron-like pattern.

 Sometimes when one is looking out for a black back and yellow marking underneath one may mistake a male boomslang for a rinkhals, especially if you only see it for a second.
 The most noticable difference is that male boomslang would be yellow down the entire length of their underside whereas the rinkhals only has one to four crossbars.